Daniels Motor Company

-Daniels Motor Company was a pioneer brass era American automobile company, founded in 1915 by George E. Daniels (formerly of GM AND Buick) with Neff E. Parish.
+Daniels Motor Company was a pioneer brass era American automobile company, founded in 1915 by George E. Daniels (formerly of General Motors) with Neff E. Parish.
 George Daniels was a known lawyer, engineer, and mechanic.
 He was considered the best motorcar designer in the United States.
 Neff Parish had his own automobile parts and framing manufacturing company.
 Neff was the creator of the time's highest-grade heat-treated alloy steel frames, respected in the steel industry.
 Daniels Motor Company produced 1,500 high-quality automobiles between 1916 and 1924, branding themselves as “the distinguished car with just a little more power than you will ever need”, and “The aristocrat of American cars”.